Azure/azure-devops-cli-extension/README.md

 * Table (human-readable tabular output)
 * TSV (tab and new line delimited)

 You can also add aliases in Git for certain Azure Devops CLI commands.
-For example, `git pr list` will be an alias for `az devops code pr list`.
+For example, `git pr list` will be an alias for `az repos pr list`.

 ### Querying and filtering output